paritytech/substrate-light-ui/README.md

 Make sure you have [yarn >= 1.4.2](http://yarnpkg.com/) and [nodejs >= 10.10.0](https://nodejs.org/en/).

-For now, you also need to have an instance of [Substrate](https://github.com/paritytech/substrate) running locally on your machine.
-We plan of course to bundle Substrate into the Electron app very soon.
+**IMPORTANT.** For now, you also need to have an instance of [Substrate](https://github.com/paritytech/substrate) running locally on your machine, exposing a WebSocket on its default port 127.0.0.1:9944.
+We plan of course to bundle Substrate into the Electron app very soon, see #52.

 ### Clone this repo